-Critical and essential facilities shall:

-- (A) Not be located in coastal high hazard areas (V Zones), Coastal A Zones or floodways. - (B) If located in flood hazard areas other than coastal high hazard areas, Coastal A Zones and floodways, be elevated to the higher of elevation required by this Chapter plus one (1) foot, the elevation required by the building code, or the elevation of the 0.2 percent chance (500-year) flood.
+Critical and essential facilities shall be elevated to the higher of elevation required by this Chapter plus one (1) foot, the elevation required by the building code, or the elevation of the 0.2 percent chance (500-year) flood.

 § 46-27.
 Temporary Structures and Temporary Storage